11 May 2018

 Every child has a dream, some want to be astronauts and others film stars.
 Although we might not all be casting directors, we can help our cadets achieve things they may not have been able to do otherwise.
 Whether it’s the Duke of Edinburgh award or a certificate in Leadership and Management, we provide cadets with a personal Record of Achievement.
 This can create greater career prospects and help cadets to go further in whatever path they choose.

 Whilst working with young people you will meet tons of new people, some of whom will remain friends for life.
 The ACF is certainly no different.
 Many of our adult volunteers maintain a career outside of their volunteering and being a part of the ACF has helped them progress in their various careers.
 Interestingly, 84% of our volunteers feel that the Army Cadet Force has given them better job prospects and 86% said that their organisational skills have also improved.

 Transforming the lives of young people unquestionably also transforms the life of the person helping them.
 Voluntary work with children and teenagers has been proven to lift spirits, reduce stress and create a sense of purpose for our volunteers.
 Thousands of ACF adult volunteers will tell you that watching the cadets grow and progress, knowing that they’ve played a part in their development and achievements, is the most rewarding part of volunteering at the ACF.

-If you’re thinking about working with young people and you want to make a difference, then discover more about volunteering with the Army Cadet Force.
+If you’re thinking about working with young people and you want to make a difference, then discover more about the benefits of volunteering.
 We have over one thousand detachments all across the UK, so find your nearest detachment and find out how to get involved; you won’t regret it!